Should I Become a Sports Writer?

 Step 4: Career Advancement

-According to the U.S. Bureau of Labor Statistics (BLS), progress in one's career can be best served by working for large national news organizations in major cities, as opposed to staying at the local level.
-It's important to denote that strong competition is expected for these positions; however, for those interested in gaining national recognition, relocating to a major city may be an essential career move.
+According to the BLS, progress in one's career can be achieved by working for large national news organizations in major cities, as opposed to staying at the local level.
+Strong competition is expected for these positions; however, for those interested in gaining national recognition, relocating to a major city may be an essential career move.